ccoenraets/salesforce1-app-tutorial/index.md

 I also want to acknowledge Andres Perez who wrote an [expense tracking sample application](http://www.eltoro.it/apex/ArticleViewer?id=a07A000000T3GOpIAN) for the Salesforce1 App way before me.
 Our implementations are very different which is a testament to the versatility of the Salesforce1 Platform: Andres' implementation is more code-centric, and leverages jQuery Mobile.
 I encourage you to check it out.
+This implementation is mostly declarative.

 <div class="row" style="margin-top:40px;">